 We’ve known for years that lead is a dangerous toxin that can result in serious health problems.
 As a result, we’ve seen lead removed from our gasoline and our paint.
 But unfortunately, the problem of lead poisoning – particularly in children – has not gone away.
 While lead-based paints were banned in 1978, much of our housing stock in New England – including in New Hampshire, where I live and work – is old enough to contain lead paint.
 And when that paint deteriorates or is disturbed, the health of our kids is put at risk.

-CLF’s work to protect New England’s children from the devastating impacts of lead poisoning dates back decades, when we played a key role in policies and laws to prevent childhood lead poisoning in Massachusetts.
-We’re now addressing the problem in New Hampshire, where we’re working closely with a diverse group of stakeholders – public health officials, children’s advocates, property owners and lead professionals, to name a few – to put an end to childhood lead poisoning.
+CLF’s work to protect New England’s children from the devastating impacts of lead poisoning dates back decades, when we played a crucial role in policies and laws to prevent childhood lead poisoning in Massachusetts.
+We’re now addressing the problem in New Hampshire, where we’re working closely with a diverse group of stakeholders – public health officials, children’s advocates, property owners, and lead professionals, to name a few – to put an end to childhood lead poisoning.